HumanSignal/charts/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Chart version bumped in `Chart.yaml` according to [semver](http://semver.org/).
 This is *not necessary* when the changes only affect README.md files.
 - [ ] Input Validation completed with `values.schema.json`.
 - [ ] Variables are documented in the values.yaml and added to the `README.md`.
+- [ ] Changelog updated to describe new changes/fixes.
 - [ ] Title of the pull request follows this pattern [heartex/<name_of_the_chart>] Descriptive title